Read our Co-CEO’s take on compensation trends — featured in WSJ.

 Line of sight is key.
 I’ve seen plans with 20-30 sales metrics, but that high of a number makes it nearly impossible for a sales rep to know where to focus their efforts.
 So 3 is the magic number.
 More than three is too complicated.
 Less than three is not maximizing opportunities for incentive levers.”

-What are examples of sales compensation dashboards?
+Examples of sales compensation dashboards

 Those are words we live by at CaptivateIQ.

-We believe in a world where there’s no need to download multiple reports from different sources.
 No need to paste disparate data into spreadsheets.
 No need to build charts and pivot tables to attempt to dissect the data.

 CaptivateIQ Dashboards give commission admins an easy and powerful way to create custom visualizations using any data set from any commission plan already connected to our platform.